ianderrington/genai/docs/Understanding/agents/knowledge_graphs.md

 ??? note "[Knowledge Graph Enhanced Language Agents for Recommendation](https://arxiv.org/pdf/2410.19627)"
     The authors show value in using KG to enable improved recommendations with LLMs.

+    **How it works:**

+    1. Path representation:
+    - Treating users and items as nodes in KG.
+    - and the relationship between these nodes are represented as paths within the Graphs.

+    2. Agentic Simulation:
+    - It then employs multiple language agents that simulate user and item interactions.
+    - Each agent maintains a memory that records the profiles of users or items.
+    - During the simulation, the agents use KG paths as simple language to interact and understand the reasons for their choices.

+    Example: If a user states, I like monsoon apples.

+    It identifies the knowledge path
+    user->apple->green->monsoon->sweet
+    to understand that users like green monsoon apples because they are sweet in taste.

+    3. Path translation and incorporation:
+    - After the modules have understood the path behind the user's query.
+    - They extract the path which is then translated for Language agents to understand.
+    - Then they employ another module that integrates the translated paths into the agents' decision-making processes.

+    4. Simulating the user thinking and response:
+    - Now the agents simulate a path of how user would think before giving a response with KG.
+    - Now from that path, they would incorporate necessary elements required for more comprehensive answer.
+    - After than, they just output the required answer.

     <img width="708" alt="image" src="https://github.com/user-attachments/assets/fc828003-d050-40af-a2b5-e7f2973c41cd">